 Focusing on Greenwich and its surrounds, the area is seeing one of the largest pieces of urban regeneration in Europe on the Greenwich peninsula, with over 15,000 new homes planned on a 300-acre site.

-By the end of 2016, the Jubilee line will also be running 24 hours per day, 7 days per week, a first for London.
+The Jubilee line is also now running 24 hours per day, 7 days per week, a first for London.

 The peninsula itself is also home to the O2 Arena, one of the UK’s largest entertainment complexes, hosting regular arena events and housing a huge complex of restaurants, bars, and cinemas.